“Legacies in Stone & Steel” - Mark Houser &the Stories of Skyscrapers That Define Downtown

 MultiStories takes readers on a tour through some of the most magnificent skyscrapers across the U.S. Most importantly, though, it tells the origin stories crafted by architects and powerful business leaders who transformed cities as we know them.

 Process and passion are equally important to Houser.
 His process includes research, such as digging up old newspaper recordings, and exploration, like travelling the country touring every skyscraper in sight.
 However, learning, writing, and speaking about skyscrapers would be impossible without passion.
 Said passion fueled Houser’s most recent book, Highrises Art Deco (2023), a collaboration with Chris Hytha, an artist and recent architecture graduate.
 According to Houser, the two of them make an excellent team, for they each have “a deep appreciation of the craftsmanship and character of these buildings that define these cities even still today.”
-In October, Houser and Hytha opened an art gallery at the Benedum-Trees Gallery on 4th Ave; see here for more information.
+Dozens of skyscraper art canvases and histories from their Highrises Collection are on display at the Benedum-Trees Gallery at 223 Fourth Ave., open Monday through Friday from 4-6 p.m.
+See here for more information.

 In addition to the gallery, Houser engages the Pittsburgh community with his Rooftop Tours, which over 2,000 people have attended.
 His next tours will be May 10-11, 2025.
 You can learn more and grab your tickets at HouserTalks.com.
 This website also leads to Houser’s books, projects, talks, socials, and much more.